aurbac/workshop-containers-cdk-react-amplify/docs/v2-deploy-frontend.md

 npm install -g @angular/cli
 ```

-## 3. Clone the project and install dependencies
+## 3. Clone the repository project from GitHub and install dependencies

 3.1\.
 Clone the Github project and install dependencies.